-Be prepared for security screening this summer and arrive early where possible: 90 minutes for domestic flights and three hours for international.
+Be prepared for security screening and arrive early where possible: 90 minutes for domestic flights and three hours for international.

 If you want to proceed through security without being delayed:

 Check you do not have anything in your carry-on bag that could be used to stab, slice or hit as these sorts of items are forbidden to take into the cabin of an aircraft.
 This restriction impacts on a number of everyday items.